 Integrated balancing markets shall be designed in a way to balance supply and demand in real time in a market oriented way, contributing to maintain and improve operational security at least cost.

-Exchange of balancing energy across borders utilizes certain amount of cross-border interconnection capacity.
-The way this kind of exchange is liable to compete with commercial trade needs to be defined in compliance with the relevant requirements from the Regulation (EC) 1228/2003.
-The Article 6.3 of the Regulation may be of particular relevance in this context.
+Exchange of balancing energy across borders utilizes a certain amount of cross-border interconnection capacity.
+The allocation of cross border capacity for balancing purposes competes in principle with other trade needs (e.g. day-ahead allocations).
+The relationship between these different allocations requires to be defined in compliance with the relevant requirements from the Regulation (EC) 1228/2003.
+The provision for maximizing the capacity of the interconnections made available to the market participants according to the Article 6.3 of the Regulation is of relevance in this context.

-Integrated balancing markets shall operate in an economically efficient manner.
-Procurement of balancing power by TSO shall be made using market based methods.
+Integrated electricity balancing markets shall operate in an economically efficient manner.
+Procurement of balancing power by TSO shall be made using market-based methods.

-Integrated balancing markets shall promote effective competition, shall not aggravate market power and shall be non-discriminatory.
+Integrated balancing markets shall promote effective competition, not aggravate market power and be non-discriminatory.
+These principles must be considered in the definition of requirements for participation in the market.

-The roles and responsibilities of all involved parties in the integrated balancing market need to be defined explicitly and clearly.
+The roles and responsibilities of all parties involved in the integrated balancing market needs to be defined explicitly and clearly.